PullNotifier Logo

 Connecting Your Accounts and Projects

-.
-It's the most important one because it links your personal GitLab account to your Slack user.
-The app will walk you through a quick, one-time setup to authenticate you.
-This makes sure that any actions you perform from Slack—like creating an issue or commenting on a merge request—are correctly attributed to you in GitLab.
+The first time you run any /gitlab slash command, the app will walk you through a quick, one-time authorization flow to link your personal GitLab account to your Slack user.
+This is the most important step because it makes sure that any actions you perform from Slack—like creating an issue or commenting on a merge request—are correctly attributed to you in GitLab.

 With your account linked, you can start bringing your projects into Slack.
 You have granular control here, as you can connect individual projects or entire groups.
-To do this, you'll use the /gitlab [project-or-group-path] alias set [alias]
+To set up a project, head to your GitLab project's Settings > Integrations > GitLab for Slack app.
+From there, you can configure which Slack channels receive notifications and set a short alias for the project.

 The real power of slash commands is their ability to slash context switching.
 Instead of opening a new browser tab to create a bug ticket for a discussion happening in Slack, you can create it instantly without ever leaving the conversation.